delfi-website/Games/README.md

-# MemoryGame
+#Games

-A basic MemoryGame written in React
+A collection of small games written in React.

+## MemoryGame

+A basic Memory Game.
-The base Game supports two Players and has 6 diffrent images
+The base game supports two Players and has 6 diffrent images.